 In 1963 Mike was promoted to Idaho Falls of the Pioneer League.
 In 126 games, he hit .323, smacked 28 home runs, and had 98 RBIs.
-His 123 runs led the league and was named to the Pioneer League All-Star team.
+His 123 runs led the league and Hegan was named to the Pioneer League All-Star team.
 Idaho Falls won the league title, besting Billings Montana, two games to one in the final series.

 As Mike's pro baseball career began to take off, so did his personal life.
 Following his successful season at Idaho Falls, he married the former Nancy McNeill on October 12, 1963, at St. Pius Church in Lynn, Massachusetts.

-The next season Hegan began the year in Class AA, at Columbus of the Southern League, and was a late season call up to the Yankees.
+The next season Hegan began the year in Double-A, at Columbus of the Southern League, and was a late season call up to the Yankees.
 On September 13, he made his major league debut against the Minnesota Twins as a pinch hitter for Whitey Ford in the fourth inning and flied out to right field.
 Although Mike went zero for five with one walk at the plate in five games in his initial stint, he was added to the World Series roster when Tony Kubek suffered a sprained wrist.
 The Yankees played the National League Champion St. Louis Cardinals.
 In Game One in St. Louis, Hegan pinch-ran for Johnny Blanchard, who was on second base after getting a pinch-hit in the eighth inning, and came around to score on a Bobby Richardson single.
 The Yankees lost the game, 9-5, and the Cardinals went on to defeat the Yankees, four games to three, to claim the World Championship.
 Hegan had the distinction of scoring a run in a World Series game before getting his first regular season major league hit.